Brian Connolly

 Brian Francis Connolly (5 October 1945 – 9 February 1997) was a Scottish singer-songwriter, musician and actor, best known as the lead singer of glam rock band Sweet between 1968 and 1979 and known for his charismatic stage presence and distinctive voice.

 Early life

 Connolly was born in 1945 in Hamilton, South Lanarkshire.
-His mother was a teenage waitress, Frances Connolly, who left him in a Glasgow hospital as an infant.
+His mother, Frances Connolly, was a teenage waitress who left him in a Glasgow hospital as an infant.
 The identity of his biological father was never made public.
-Connolly was fostered at the age of two by Jim and Helen McManus of Blantyre, South Lanarkshire, and took their family name.
-After inadvertently discovering his lineage, he eventually reverted to the name Connolly.
+Connolly was fostered at the age of two by Jim and Helen McManus of Blantyre, South Lanarkshire, and took their family name (as he was never adopted by them, his surname legally remained Connolly).
 The McManuses were the family of Mark McManus, of Taggart fame.
-Both men perceived a resemblance between them, and some supposed McManus's father to have also been Connolly's.
+Both men saw a resemblance between themselves and some supposed McManus's father to have also been Connolly's, particularly given the "desperation" perceived by other relatives and family friends that Jim McManus had to adopt his foster son.

-Brian was known as Brian MacManus until he the age of eighteen, when he was informed he was adopted and changed his surname to his mother's, "Connolly".
+Brian was known as Brian McManus until the age of eighteen when he found out that he had not been adopted and reverted to his biological mother's surname of 'Connolly'.

 Connolly studied to become an engineer.